BA, NUI Galway, MSc (Econ) London, PhD, Warwick.

-My previous book, Abortion and Nation: The Politics of Reproduction in Contemporary Ireland (Ashgate 2005), analysed the significance of a gendered politics of national identity, as it has played out through a focus on abortion access.
+My previous book, Abortion and Nation: The Politics of Reproduction in Contemporary Ireland (Ashgate 2005), analysed the significance of a gendered politics of national identity, as it has played out through a focus on abortion law.

 I have also published papers on the social politics of breastfeeding, abortion and sex education and motherhood.
 I am currently working on how fear and resentment shapes maternal action in inner city Belfast, as well as on the significance of honour and shame in generating a normative and legal change in abortion access.

-I am interested in supervising PhD theses in the fields of emotions, social roles, normative conflict and change.
+I am interested in supervising PhD theses in the fields of gender, parenthood, emotions, social roles, normative conflict and social change.